Aircraft Controller

 Particle effect that changes parameters based on the engine state.
 Requires an engine to be attached to the same object.

-prefab called ExhaustSmoke is included with the asset under NWH ⇒ Aerodynamics ⇒ Effects ⇒ Particles ⇒ Prefabs ⇒ ExhaustSmoke.prefab and can be a good starting point to configuring the exhaust ParticleSystem
+A ParticleSystem prefab called ExhaustSmoke is included with the asset under NWH ⇒ Aerodynamics ⇒ Effects ⇒ Particles ⇒ Prefabs ⇒ ExhaustSmoke.prefab and can be a good starting point to configuring the exhaust ParticleSystem.

 Jet Propulsion Effects